YuriKun11/Windows-System-Configuration-Guide/README.md

 7. Inside "WindowsUpdate", create a new folder named "AU".
 8. Create a DWORD (32-bit) value named "NoAutoUpdate".
 9. Set the value of "NoAutoUpdate" to 1.

-## Contributions

-Contributions to this guide are welcome.
-If you have any additional tips or improvements, feel free to open an issue or pull request.

-## License

-This guide is licensed under the [MIT License](LICENSE).